hrichardlee/YubNubEx/README.md

 ### YubNubEx Tabbing

-YubNubEx allows commands that open in different tabs.
+YubNubEx lets you open command/query combinations in different tabs.
 Commands are separated by dots (.) and queries are separated by backticks (`).
 For example:

     bim.wp elephants